 Growing tip: This self-seeding annual tolerates a wide range of soil conditions and can be grown in full sun to light shade.

-All squash flowers— both winter and summer squash—are edible.
+All squash flowers—both winter and summer squash—are edible.
 Squash flowers are the giants of all culinary flowers, with zucchini producing the largest of the squash flowers.
 The zucchini flower texture is somewhat crisp with a sweet zucchini-like flavor, only milder.

 How to use: The large yellow blooms are perfect for stuffing or deep frying.

 Editor’s Note: Since deep fried foods are not healthy, we’d recommend topping off stir fry and salads instead of deep frying.

 Growing tip: Plant this warm-summer annual in deep, rich and well-drained but moist soil containing plenty of organic matter.

 GardensAll Facebook community member, Teresa McCullar, first told us about eating squash blossoms.
 Below is her dinner-to-be photo that includes borage flowers plus de-hipped male squash and zucchini flowers.

 Flavor profile varies from sweet and floral to vegetable or slightly metallic, depending on the variety.
 Always harvest the plumpest buds, just before they open.

-How to use: In Asian cuisine, salads, desserts, deep-fried, or sautéed with garlic and asparagus.
+How to use: In Asian cuisine, salads, desserts, stuffed and baked, deep-fried, or sautéed with garlic and asparagus.